 - You Have Poor Nutrition Before/After Runs

 Most runners don’t understand the direct correlation between performance and nutrition.
 Make sure you learn which meals, snacks, and fluids work best during base training, and stick to it.
 Your meals should be focused on incorporating real, wholesome foods, protein, healthy fats, vegetables, and fruits.
-Some of my favorite whole food snacks are NOW’s Crunchy Clusters and Raw, Roasted Almonds.
+One of my favorite whole food snacks is NOW’s Raw, Roasted Almonds.
 And, I always opt for a protein shake/smoothie post-workout.
 Build a better smoothie at our Smoothie Recipe Builder.

 - You Run On the Treadmill ONLY

 If you’re training for a race, you might want to opt for running outside.
 Treadmill running is very different than running on the ground, and many people learn this the hard way when race day approaches and they find out their pace isn’t what they were able to do on the treadmill.
 The treadmill is doing a lot of the work for you because it is pulling your leg along.
 Running on the pavement, however, means your body is doing all the work for that forward momentum.
 You’ll also encounter uneven surfaces, which give your feet and ankles the opportunity to become strong and flexible.
 If you’re only on the treadmill’s smooth surface, you won’t experience this added benefit.

 Having a proper arm swing affects every part of your run.
 It can improve your stride length, and it can make your running rhythm feel fluid.
 The faster you swing your arms, the faster your legs will go, which helps when your legs just don't want to move anymore.
 Too little arm movement, criss-crossing in front of your body, or letting the arms and hands hang low below your waist all create inefficiency.
 Keep your elbows at a 90-degree angle or slightly higher and swing straight forward and back to propel yourself.